JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 });
 ```

-## Direct Properties
+## Direct Creations

-These production properties always cause changes to the output repository.
+These Creation properties always cause changes to the output repository.

 ### `commands`